Distributed propulsion: Potential benefits

 Several areas have been identified in which distributed propulsion may offer benefits over conventional designs.
-These include fuel efficiency, noise abatement, steep climbing for short take off and landing (STOL), novel control approaches (in particular eliminating control surfaces for roll, pitch and yaw moments), and high bypass ratios.
+These include fuel efficiency, noise abatement, steep climbing for short take off and landing (STOL), and novel control approaches, in particular eliminating control surfaces for roll, pitch and yaw moments.
 It has also been suggested that smaller propulsors will be cheaper to manufacture and easier to handle during assembly and maintenance.